-Since his first piano lesson in third grade, Tim's interest in music only accelerated.
+Since his first piano lesson in third grade, Tim's interest in music exploded.
 He wanted to listen to music more intently, study music more deeply, perform music with more expression, and most importantly, he wanted to write music!
 When he discovered that people actually wrote music for the video games and films he loved, his interests collided and a universe of possibilities emerged.

 After high school, he pursued formal composition training at Butler University where he honed his musicianship writing and performing as much music as possible under the assured hand of great contemporary composers, Michael Schelle, Frank Felice, and James Q Mulholland, and maestros Richard Auldon Clark and Michael J. Colburn.